 When the bill came up for a vote, Trainer decided to vote against it—not because of the content, per se, but on principle because of a lack of representation from renters.

-Such notes of dissension in the remapping process are rare.
+Such objections to the remapping process are rare.
 But another came in April, when developer Rahil Raza gave a rearguard speech in City Council protesting a remapping of Brewerytown and Sharswood, neighborhoods where he was actively building multi-family apartments on vacant lots in rowhouse blocks.
 (His business card features what appears to be an icon representing densification: an arrow swings up from a single-family house to a small apartment building.)

 But when PlanPhilly contacted Raza about the new suite of remapping bills, the developer said his perspective changed after the springtime protest.